Éva Henger: 1998–2005

-In these years, he has also camped and posed for various magazines worldwide: Playboy, Maxim, Playmen, Max, Excelsior, Boss Magazine, the magazines of the Diva Futura, Penthouse and many others.

 Her pornographic filmography includes 18 films: later Éva says that only 4 films were shot and that the others would be made with scenes cut from those four. Éva decides to leave this world; her last film in her filmography is from 2001 directed by her husband Riccardo Schicchi.
 Instead, she intensifies her career as an actress of other genres, which she already carried out in parallel.

-From 1998 to 2008 Éva starred in 15 sexy calendars produced by Diva Futura, the photographer of many works, including many calendars, was Riccardo Schicchi.
+She continues her modeling work by posing for various magazines.
+Also since 1998 to 2008 Éva starred in 15 sexy calendars produced by Diva Futura, the photographer of many works, including many calendars, was Riccardo Schicchi.

 Between 2000 and 2010 she took part in three editions of Ciao Darwin on Canale 5.
 From 2000 to 2002 she is in the cast of Milano-Roma on Rai 2.
 From 2000 to 2005 she hosted the radio program Due di notte on Rai Radio 2; in these years Éva also began her work as influencer.

 In 2001 she was the protagonist, Regina, of the film Il gioco dei sensi directed by Enrico Bernard; and she played a part in E adesso sesso, film directed by Carlo Vanzina; in this year she took part, in the United Kingdom, in Eurotrash on Channel 4.
-In 2001, moreover, Éva cooperates with Enrico Bertolino and Natasha Stefanenko in Convenscion on Rai 2, followed by Superconvenscion and the following year Convenscion a colori and Convenscion Express always on Rai 2; in these programs, where she also had the role of pollster, was included the sit-com Zovvo where Éva played Zovvo's wife, played by Tullio Solenghi.
+In 2001, moreover, Éva cooperates with Enrico Bertolino and Natasha Stefanenko in Convenscion on Rai 2, followed by Superconvenscion and the following year Convenscion a colori and Convenscion Express always on Rai 2; in these programs, where she also had the role of pollster, was included the sitcom Zovvo where Éva played Zovvo's wife, played by Tullio Solenghi.
 Also in 2001 she hosts Eva contro Henger on My-Tv, which in addition to being a television channel was also considered as web TV; and Éva takes part in Stracult on Rai 2 (where she is directed in various short films by directors as Dino Risi or Luciano Emmer) in the role of "Mrs. Fottenberg" working with Max Tortora and Max Giusti, in Stracult; she is also in the cast of the sitcom Max-G Hunter Production.
 In 2001, she also takes part in Furore on Rai 2; in 2002, she also takes part in Stracult Redux on Rai 2.
 In the 2001-02 sporting season she was a sponsor of Pallavolo Palermo, a Serie A1 women's volleyball club.